Assam

 The government started the eviction drive on September 30, 2021, under the directions of the Gauhati High Court.
 Thousands of security personnel, including Assam Police, Central Reserve Police Force and the paramilitary, were deployed to prevent any untoward incident.

 On November 11, the Indigenous Rights Advocacy Centre (IRAC) moved the National Human Rights Commission seeking immediate intervention against the gross ‘human rights violations’ of the tribespeople without rehabilitation and resettlement, terming it ‘illegal’.
-IRAC also asked the state to pay a compensation of INR 10 lakh and issue land _pattas _(titles) to each of the evicted families.
+IRAC also asked the state to pay a compensation of Rs 10 lakh and issue land _pattas _(titles) to each of the evicted families.
 Representatives from the Muslim, Garo and Chakma communities submitted separate memorandums to the prime minister and the home minister indicting threat and repression.

 The Lumding reserve forest, which also serves as an elephant corridor, covers an area of 22,403 hectares, of which 1,410 hectares were allegedly under ‘encroachment’.
 The forest department reportedly used elephants, excavators and tractors to destroy all establishments.
 According to officials, over 550 huts, along with other temporary structures, were demolished during the eviction.
 The authorities stated that as many as 1,000 people voluntarily left their homes.